WordPress/WordPress-Documentation-Style-Guide/docs/4-punctuation/slashes.md

 ## Slashes with combinations

+Use a slash to indicate a combination.
+Capitalize the second word if the first word in the combination is capitalized.

 ## Slashes with URLs

 Use slashes in URLs, local, and internet addresses.
 Use two slashes after the protocol name.